babicb/babicb.github.io/teaching.md

  ![um_teach2](/img/um_teach2.svg)

 The plots above were generated using Altair in Python.
-If you'd like to see the code you can find the [Jupyter](http://jupyter.org/index.html) notebook [here](https://github.com/babicb/python_utils.git).
+If you'd like to see the code you can find my [Jupyter](http://jupyter.org/index.html) notebook [here](https://github.com/babicb/python_utils.git).